-For those employees who do not elect to have direct deposit, paychecks will be mailed on payday by the Finance Department.
+For those employees who do not elect to have direct deposit, paychecks will be mailed on payday by the Human Resources Department.
+Upon receiving 60 days' notice from the City employees' pay shall be changed from a weekly to a bi-weekly pay period.